• Skip to primary navigation

 • 1 lb lean ground beef (sub: ground turkey or chicken)

-• 1 (10 ounce) can diced tomatoes & green chiles (i.e. Rotel brand; do NOT drain)
+• 1 (10-ounce) can diced tomatoes & green chiles, drained (i.e. Rotel brand)

 • 1 cup (8 ounces) red enchilada sauce (I love Siete brand’s gluten-free sauce.)

-• 6 (taco-sized, 8 inch) whole wheat flour tortillas (or 9 corn tortillas)
+• 6 (taco-sized, 8-inch) whole wheat flour tortillas (or 9 corn tortillas)

 • 1 1/2 cups shredded cheddar cheese